-Autoimmune disorders are a major cause of morbidity and mortality worldwide.
-Complex interactions between multiple genetic and environmental factors are essential for the development of autoimmunity.
-Our laboratory is interested in understanding how autoimmune responses are initiated, amplified and how do they cause tissue injury and pathology.
+Autoimmune and autoinflammatory disorders are a significant cause of morbidity and mortality worldwide.
+Complex interactions between multiple genetic and environmental factors are essential for the development of these disorders.
+Our laboratory is interested in understanding how autoimmune responses are initiated, amplified and how they cause tissue injury and pathology.

 Sjögren’s syndrome is a chronic autoimmune disorder responsible for causing severe dry mouth, dry eyes, and fatigue.
 Our laboratory investigates how non-specific activation of the immune system by viruses and bacteria can lead to the development of Sjögren’s syndrome.